WHAT CREATIVITY LOOKS LIKE WHEN YOU HAVE CHILDREN

 Before children I had a healthy(ish) lifestyle.
 I went for long walks, ate (mostly) healthy food, and restricted myself to one cup of coffee a day.

-It has been five years since I last had a decent night’s sleep or a full day off from work and parenting.
+It has been nearly nine years, and I can count on one hand – possibly even one thumb – the number of full days I've had without either work or parenting in that time.
 I adore my children and I love being with them, but that doesn’t change the fact that every day is relentless and exhausting, and I can’t make it to bed time without copious amounts of caffeine and sugar.

 Long walks were fun when I could leave the house moments after deciding to do so.
 It was just me and my thoughts, and I could plan stories and scenes while enjoying nature.

 Yes, I could be healthier.
 Yes, I have a mum-tum that may never go away.
 But at this stage in my life I don’t have the energy or willpower to do anything about it.
 This stage of my life is about survival.
-It’s about enjoying the good moments and getting through the bad, and there’s nothing wrong with that.
+It’s about loving my children, enjoying the good moments, and getting through the bad.
+And there’s nothing wrong with that.

 BEFORE YOU GO…